JHeisecke/firestore-json-uploader/README.md

 *   Provides a web interface accessible via `localhost`.
 *   Allows selecting or dragging & dropping the Firebase Service Account Key JSON file.
 *   Allows selecting or dragging & dropping multiple JSON data files.
-*   Optionally specify a target Firestore collection name for all selected data files.
-*   If no collection name is specified, uses the filename (without extension) as the collection name for each respective file.
 *   Uses the Firebase Admin SDK for secure backend operations.
 *   Provides real-time status logging in the web interface.